AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/http-protocol/image-rendering-api-ref/c-ir-http-protocol-ref/c-ir-http-protocol-syntax-and-features/r-ir-color-values.md

 ---
 description: Color values for color= and bgc= attributes may be specified using either a list of decimal, comma-separated component values, or a hex notation, similar to HTML.
-seo-description: Color values for color= and bgc= attributes may be specified using either a list of decimal, comma-separated component values, or a hex notation, similar to HTML.
-seo-title: Color values

 solution: Experience Manager
 title: Color values
-uuid: f8e3a8e7-3e0c-4ee6-8434-caba1f2bea1f

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---